jjackson1994/MAPD/README.md

 https://drive.google.com/drive/folders/1dASbZEi4LeBrDj1fY94hjEhq4YMwwaAf

-Our Bouard will be either
+Our board will be either

 xc7a200tfbg676-1 or xc7a35tcsg324-1;